Lonsdale201/rpg-maker-mv-Debugger/README.md

 ### Changelog

+0.16

+* Fixed the **Conditional Branch** log Bug. (cant freeze anymore the game)
+* Removed the Battle logs (It is being redesigned.)
+* Fixed the three player info window position, and fixed the third window battle visibility  bug
+* From now on, when the fight is over and the player has won, the battle does not delete the previous log entries.
+* ----
+* Starter log : Added a new Party player names log, and map tilesets name log
+* NEW configurable Steps log (repeat)
+* NEW ItemEnable log param

 0.15
 * Refactored the Switcher log.
 Now better handling, when come the log from paralell or autorun events.